CySpiegel/arcampuslife/README.md

 The site allows you to create accounts and create events around campus that are put into google firebase Realtime database.
 This then feeds the needed data to the mobile application.

 # The Mobile Application, S&T Live
-The phone application (this repository) pulls the relevant data from the firebase Realtime database that's feed and generated by the companion website https://mstcampus.live  The data that is then downloaded allows the phone application to feed the various features like apple maps navigation, twitter style event feed, and augmented reality viewer.
+The mobile application (this repository) pulls the relevant data from the firebase Realtime database that's feed and generated by the companion website https://mstcampus.live  The data that is then downloaded allows the phone application to feed the various features like apple maps navigation, twitter style event feed, and augmented reality viewer.

 # How we created it